Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 3.x Boons and Conditions

-Most status effects in the game come in the way of boons or conditions.
-Boons is the term for positive effects, Condition for negative.
-They can either stack intensity, meaning that when the same is applied again the effect gets stronger, or they can stack duration, meaning when the same is applied the time is increased.
+Most status effects in the game come in the way of "Boons" or "Conditions".
+"Boons" refer to positive effects (Buffs), "Conditions" refer to negetive effects (Debuffs).
+They can either stack intensity, which makes the effect stronger Or they can stack duration, which makes the effect last longer.

 **Boons:**